floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 backend has gotten its own nested structure as well.

-Those nested structs have a specific reason: they allow initialization wth a single assignment inside a C99 designated initialization block.
+Those nested structs have a specific reason: they allow initialization with a single assignment inside a C99 designated initialization block.

 More on this below where I'm introducing the new sokol_glue.h header.